RefresherTowel/docs/index.md

 - Handle health, damage, resistances, buffs, debuffs, item bonuses, and more in one consistent way.
 - Stack and combine effects without writing a new special case every time.
 - Built for weird ideas: context aware modifiers, derived stats, and complex interactions without tearing up your code.

-> Note: Catalyst is not released yet.
-These docs are here as a preview and may change before launch.
-Right now, only **Statement** is available on itch.
-{: .note}

 ##### [**LEARN MORE ABOUT CATALYST**](/docs/catalyst/)
 {: .text-center }